 Nip/Tuck, F/X, Airs Tuesday 10pm E/P

-For more coverage of your favorite shows, check out the TV for Movie Lovers Archive.
+That’s it for Nip/Tuck this season, but for coverage of other great shows, check out the TV for Movie Lovers Archive.

 Did you watch Nip/Tuck this week?
 What did you think of the season finale?